pipebots/rpi-monitor/testing.md

 # Testing

 These are ROS2 commands that can be used to verify the correct operation of the Raspberry Pi monitor.
-Each command is prefixed with a comment that explains the expected response.

 ## Tests